ajfunelas/Jarvis-Prototype/README.md

 - Need rebuild when using Visual Studio 2020
 - Make sure speech recognition is working in windows 10
+- You might get an error if you have the wrong language pack installed

 by: Abner Jr Funelas 2018
                      2019